Maghnie/tutorials.Getting-Started/README.md

 [![Support badge](https://img.shields.io/badge/tag-fiware-orange.svg?logo=stackoverflow)](https://stackoverflow.com/questions/tagged/fiware)
 <br/> [![Documentation](https://img.shields.io/readthedocs/fiware-tutorials.svg)](https://fiware-tutorials.rtfd.io)

-This is an Introductory Tutorial to the FIWARE Platform.
-We will start with the data from a supermarket chain’s store finder and create a very simple _“Powered by FIWARE”_ application by passing in the address and location of each store as context data to the FIWARE context broker.
+This is an introductory tutorial to the FIWARE Platform.
+We will start with the data from a supermarket chain store finder and create a very simple _“Powered by FIWARE”_ application by passing in the address and location of each store as context data to the FIWARE context broker.